zeropt/zeropt.github.io/projects/microlr/microlr.md

 ## Future Plans

-You made it to the end of this build log for my 4" FPV quadcopter!
+You made it to the end of this build log for my updated 4" FPV quadcopter!
 I plan to fly this iteration as is for the time being but I do have a few future modifications in mind.

 - **Fixed antenna:** The longer video antenna I used got ripped out in a crash.
 It broke where the coax cable meets the U.FL connector.
 When I get a replacement antenna, I plan to either glue the antenna to its TPU mount or update the mount so that a zip tie could be fed through it.
 - **Head-tracking controlled camera tilt:** The idea is to use a micro servo to tilt both cameras in the pitch axis.
 This would allow me to actively control the natural rate at which I'm flying all while keeping the horizon at a reasonable level.
 I have currently used up my weight budget but with a smaller battery and/or action camera, I might be able to fit that mechanism.